 TNR is the practice of trapping stray cats, getting them spayed/neutered and returning them to where they came from.

-TLC spays/neuters feral cats Monday through Saturday for $40 for Montgomery County residents and $55 for everyone else.
-Feral cats just need to arrive at 7am in a trap.
+TLC spays/neuters feral cats Monday through Saturday.
+Community cats just need to arrive at 7am in a trap.
 We must be allowed to ear notch the kitty.
-Pick up is at 3pm.
+Pick up is at 4:30pm.
 You do not need an appointment if you have 2 or less ferals.
+ONE cat per trap.
+If you cannot afford the cost for community cats, some funding is available.
+Click here for information about free surgeries for community cats.

 *Trap deposits are refundable if returned undamaged within 15 days.